 Now that you have payment set up and know where you’ll have the package(s) delivered, it’s time to start browsing the different marketplaces where you’ll be doing your online shopping in China.

-Now that Amazon is officially exiting the China market, here’s what’s available to you along with the pros and cons of each:
+Now that Amazon officially exited the China market in 2019, here’s what’s available to you along with the pros and cons of each:

 |Online Shopping Website||Pros||Cons|